tydaeus/notes/git/common_commands.md

 ## Retrieving Changes from Repo

-* `git fetch` retrieve changes from remote repo
+* `git fetch` retrieve changes from remote repo without modifying local files (can be used to preview changes before merging)
 * `git pull` incorporate changes from remote repo into current branch  (defaults to git fetch followed by git merge MERGE_HEAD)

 ## Detecting Changes